fieryfish/adventureGame/README.md

-adventureGame
+AdventureGame
 =============
-This is a adventureGame based on zuul, you should use BuleJ software to play the game as it is based on that.
+This is a adventure Game based on zuul,

+Please using BuleJ software to play the game.

 Have fun plz ^-^